near/near-cli-rs/README.md

 # NEAR CLI

-near-cli is your **human-friendly** companion that helps to interact with [NEAR Protocol](https://near.org) from command line.
+near CLI is your **human-friendly** companion that helps to interact with [NEAR Protocol](https://near.org) from command line.

-Just run `near-cli` and let it guide you through!
+Just run `near` and let it guide you through!

 <p>
   <img src="docs/media/create-account.svg" alt="" width="1200">